-Contracting out of the regime
+Contracting Out of the Regime

 In NSW parties may contract out of the proportionate liability regime.
-While this view was not initially endorsed,39 the language of the legislation,40 as well as the weight of judicial and academic authority supports this conclusion.41 As similar provisions to those that apply in NSW operate in Western Australia42 and Tasmania,43 it follows that parties in those states may contract out of the proportionate liability regime.
-By contrast, the Queensland legislation expressly provides that the proportionate liability regime applies, excluding the possibility of contracting out of the provisions.44
+While this view was not initially endorsed, the language of the legislation, as well as the weight of judicial and academic authority supports this conclusion.
+As similar provisions to those that apply in NSW operate in Western Australia